plaets/wikiwallpaper-plasma5/README.md

 ## roadmap

-* error handling (it would be cool to get an error message if there is no internet connection)
 * fix title positioning for long titles (word wrapping breaks it)
 * fix qml warnings about usage of anchors in layout
 * investigate why extracts from some articles have no almost text